 - When handling sensitive information such as personal data.

 - When striving for confidence for your business and your products.

 However, in today’s world, things are a bit different.

 The recent years’ exponential increase in Internet frauds – along with the emergence of the “fake news” phenomenon – has led to the macro trend we are now seeing with a move towards a more secure Internet.

 The perhaps most evident example is the blogpost posted by Google back in 2014 where they introduced HTTPS as a ranking signal.
 A post that has become a modern classic.
 Google has since developed this aim, named ”HTTPS Everywhere”, and is with both carrot and stick increasing the number of sites using HTTPS in Google Search.
 The purpose is to provide its users with a more trustworthy result.
-The latest development in this trend is the fact that Chrome 68, that launches is July 2018, will be marking all sites that are using HTTP as “not secure”.
+July 2018 Chrome 68 launched a validation that will be marking all sites that are using HTTP as “not secure”.

-To summarise, nowadays the discussion is not about when to use an SSL-certificate, but when you dare not to.
+To summarize, nowadays the discussion is not about when to use an SSL certificate, but when you dare not to.

-We recently launched a free analysis tool named besafe.online (which coincidentally is also the address of the tool).
+We have implemented a free analysis tool named besafe.online (which coincidentally is also the address of the tool).

 By typing your domain name, our analysis tools checks your site for the following:

 - SSL certificate – the primary purpose of the site.
 If so, you get some additional info about the particular certificate.